G'Day Melbourne: Plot

-While on the plane, Kevin (Justin Theroux) deduces that DSD is not involved in their destination, and questions why Nora (Carrie Coon) needs to meet with Mark Linn-Baker, but Nora brushes it off.
+While on the plane to Australia, Kevin (Justin Theroux) deduces that DSD is not involved in their destination, and questions why Nora (Carrie Coon) needs to meet with Mark Linn-Baker, but Nora brushes it off.
 As they arrive in Melbourne, Nora reads Kevin's gospel, mocking its content.
 Per the scientists' instructions, Nora must go to a bus stop by herself, leaving Kevin in the hotel room.
 While watching TV, Kevin is confused when he sees Evie (Jasmin Savoy Brown) during a live broadcast of "G'Day Melbourne".
-When the power turns off, he leaves for the location of the show in Federation Square.
+He leaves for the location of the show in Federation Square in order to find her.

-Kevin finds Evie, who claims that her name is Daniah and can't recognize him.
-As a man steps up to protect her, Kevin is forced to flee.
-He calls Laurie (Amy Brenneman), who is shocked to discover she is alive, but advises him not to pursue her.
-Kevin ignores the advice and follows her to the State Library Victoria.
-She confesses to being Evie, but then claims that Laurie instructed her to tell him she was Evie.
-Calling Laurie again, Kevin is told that "Evie" is a hallucination, which he realizes after checking her photo again, which is now a different woman.
+Kevin finds Evie, who claims that her name is Daniah and that she doesn't know him.
+A man steps up to protect her from Kevin's aggression, headbutts Kevin, and the woman leaves.
+Kevin calls Laurie (Amy Brenneman), who is shocked to discover she is alive, but advises him not to pursue Evie further.
+Kevin ignores the advice and locates Evie at the State Library Victoria.
+She confesses to being Evie, but then claims that Kevin is ill and Laurie instructed her to tell him she was Evie.
+Calling Laurie again, Kevin is told that he is projecting Evie onto another woman, which he realizes after checking her photo again, now a different woman.
+The woman, clearly not Evie, leaves.